dheijl/swyh-rs/README.md

 - **Network interface**: select the network interface used for SSDP discovery and streaming.
 On a multihomed machine swyh-rs defaults to the interface that connects to the internet.
 Change this when a VPN or secondary interface is involved.
 - **HTTP port**: the port the streaming web server listens on (default 5901).
 If you use a firewall, allow incoming HTTP connections on this port from your renderer(s).
 - **SSDP interval** (minutes): how often SSDP discovery reruns in the background.
 Minimum is 0.5 minutes.
 Set to 0.0 to disable discovery entirely, putting swyh-rs into "_serve only_" mode — useful when running it purely as a local internet radio station.
+- **Run SSDP discovery now**: triggers an immediate SSDP discovery run without waiting for the next scheduled interval.
+Useful when swyh-rs is already running and you power on a new renderer.

 #### App tab

 - **Language / Theme**: select the UI language and FLTK colour theme.
+Supported languages: en-US, nl-NL, fr-FR, it-IT, de-DE, zh-CN, ja-JP.
+On a fresh installation the system locale is used automatically; if the exact locale has no translation, the nearest base locale is tried (e.g. nl-BE → nl-NL, fr-CH → fr-FR), falling back to en-US.
 - **Log level**: set the logging verbosity (info / debug).
 Log files are written to the _.swyh-rs_ folder in your home directory.
 Use the debug build and a console window to capture Rust "panic" messages that a release build cannot log.
 - **Auto-resume**: automatically resume streaming if a renderer stops unexpectedly.
 Always try disabling _Chunked Transfer Encoding_ first to see if that alone fixes the problem before enabling Auto-resume.
 - **Auto-reconnect**: re-activate all renderers that were active when swyh-rs was last closed.